Arthur Malet: Life and career

-His appearances on television included episodes of The Donna Reed Show, The Rifleman, Adventures in Paradise, The Alfred Hitchcock Hour ("The McGregor Affair"; originally aired 23 November 1964), and Bewitched ("The Trial and Error of Aunt Clara"; originally aired 2 February 1967), Wonder Woman and Dallas.
-In 1965 he appeared as murder victim Ralph Day in the Perry Mason episode, "The Case of the Golden Venom."
+His appearances on television included episodes of The Donna Reed Show, The Rifleman, Adventures in Paradise, The Alfred Hitchcock Hour ("The McGregor Affair"; originally aired 23 November 1964), Gunsmoke (S10E16’s “Run Sheep, Run” in 1964), Bewitched ("The Trial and Error of Aunt Clara"; originally aired 2 February 1967), Wonder Woman and Dallas.
+In 1965 he appeared as murder victim Ralph Day in the Perry Mason episode, "The Case of the Golden Venom".
 He played a vagrant who claimed to have stolen Aunt Bea's pin on The Andy Griffith Show in 1966.
-In 1969 Malet appeared as the Night Clerk on the TV Series The Virginian in the episode titled "Journey to Scathelock."
+In 1969 Malet appeared as the night clerk on the TV series The Virginian in the episode titled "Journey to Scathelock".
 In 1995, he portrayed Charles Randolph in A Little Princess.
 In 1997, he did voice work in Anastasia.
 He voiced the character of "Mr. Ages" in The Secret of NIMH in 1982 and reprised the role in The Secret of NIMH 2: Timmy to the Rescue in 1998.
-Malet had a regular role on the short-lived 1983 TVseries adaptation of the film Casablanca.
+Malet had a regular role on the short-lived 1983 television adaptation of the film Casablanca.

 Death

-Malet died on 18 May 2013 at age 85, in Vigeois, Correze, Nouvelle-Aquitaine, France.
+Malet died on 18 May 2013 at age 87, in Santa Monica, California, USA.